novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ## Python Script Logic
-The logic in the Python script is the same as the SQL script logic.
+- Python Script: Read CSV Data --> Transform Raw Data --> Connect to Database --> Check The New Data in Destination Table --> Update or Append New Data
+**Flow**
+1. Read CSV Data
+2. Transform Raw Data
+3. Connect to Database
+4. Check The Transformed Data in The Destination Table
+5. Update If The Transformed Data Exists or Append The Transformed Data If It Doesn't Exist

 There are 4 scripts needed to run this ETL.
 - `config_db.py`: this module stores database connection parameters.
 - `connect_db.py`: this module connects to the database and loads the transformed data into the destination table.
 - `transform_csv.py`: this module handles the transformation of raw data, applying various data cleaning and formatting operations.